Hardangervidda National Park

-Hardangervidda National Park (Hardanger Plateau National Park, Hardangervidda nasjonalpark), at 3422 km2, is Norway's largest national park.
-It spans from Numedal and Uvdal in the east and Røvelseggi and Ullensvang in the west across the Hardanger mountain plateau (Hardangervidda).
+Hardangervidda National Park (Hardanger Plateau National Park, Hardangervidda nasjonalpark) is Norway's largest national park, measuring 3422 km2.
+It is located in Buskerud, Vestland, and Telemark counties.
+The park spans from the Uvdalen valley in Numedal in the east and the Røvilseggi mountain ridge in Ullensvang Municipality in the west across the Hardanger mountain plateau (Hardangervidda).
 Designated as a national park in 1981, today it serves as a popular tourist destination for activities such as hiking, climbing, fishing, and cross-country skiing.
 The Norwegian Mountain Touring Association (DNT) maintains a comprehensive network of huts and paths across Hardangervidda.
-The Bergen Line and the main Highway 7 cross the plateau.
-The park lies in Buskerud, Vestland, and Telemark counties.
+The Bergen Line railway and the main Norwegian National Road 7 cross the plateau.

 It has the southernmost stock of several arctic animals and plants.
 Its wild reindeer herds are among the largest in the world.
 Several hundred nomadic Stone Age settlements have been found in the area, most likely related to the migration of the reindeer.
-Ancient trails cross the plateau, linking western and eastern Norway; one example is the Nordmannsslepa linking Eidfjord and Veggli in the Numedal valley with Hol and Uvdal.
+Ancient trails cross the plateau, linking western and eastern Norway; one example is the Nordmannsslepa linking Eidfjord in Hardanger and Veggli in the Numedal valley with Hol and Uvdal.

-The name Hardangervidda is put together by the name of the district Hardanger and the finite form of vidde, 'wide plain, large mountain plateau'.
+The name Hardangervidda is put together by the name of the district Hardanger and the finite form of vidde which means 'wide plain, large mountain plateau'.

+The park includes lands in Eidfjord Municipality and Ullensvang Municipality in Vestland county, Vinje Municipality and Tinn Municipality in Telemark county, and Nore og Uvdal Municipality and Hol Municipality in Buskerud county.